Branford Garden Club

-The Club promotes both civic and club pride by hosting a booth each year at the 3-day town-wide Branford Festival.
+The Club promotes both civic and club pride by renting a booth each year at this three-day town-wide Branford Festival.
 Our posters, exhibits and displays demonstrate how we help our community.
 Conservation efforts are highlighted along with education on plants for pollinators, and even free seedlings.
 Our booth gives us an excellent opportunity to promote club membership.

 Residential and commercial gardens in Branford are evaluated for their excellence by the Awards Committee.
 Club membership are solicited for recommendations on exceptional gardens.
 Winners are chosen by the Committee and honored at the February meeting.
 They are presented with a framed Certificate of Appreciation for outstanding gardens, landscaping or other themes set by the Club.
 Pictures of their gardens are on display at the Blackstone Library.
 Pictures and information are also sent to the Publicity Chair for submission to local media.